 Tree injection is a fairly simple process.
 The applicator assesses the tree to determine the exact nature of the problem, then measures the tree’s diameter in inches at chest height.
 Divide that number by two, and you’ve determined the proper number of injections needed to do the job.

 With the Mauget system, applicators drill a series of small holes around the base of the tree, using a surgical quality high-helix bit to minimize damage to the tree cells.
 The injection tube is inserted, and the applicator squeezes the top of a small container of pre-dosed chemicals to gently pressurize it.
+Finally, the dosage capsule is attached to the top of the tube.
+The assembled product often reminds people of little corncob pipes.

 It can be used to administer antibiotics, fertilizers, fungicides, insecticides, and combinations of insecticides/fungicides to avoid the need for multiple injections.